Joseph has had a lawn and irrigation business in Florida for almost a decade and has experience with many brands of lawn

 Echo, Stihl, and RedMax are widely known as the top of the market in backpack blowers.
-Although personal tastes do come into play, which backpack blower is the best, strongest, most comfortable, and easiest to use?
-We will break down each of the three backpack blower brands' offerings and then compare their pros and cons in the following review
+Although personal tastes do come into play, which backpack blower is generally considered the best, strongest, most comfortable, and easiest to use?
+We will break down each of the three backpack blower brands' offerings and compare their pros and cons in the following review.

 Primarily made in USA, Echo began making blowers in the early 1980s and is based out of Illinois.
 Their line of backpack blowers offers a wide range of power and comfort and boasts having the most "certified low noise blowers" of any brand.

 With 11 different backpack blowers available, any buyer can find the blower that fits their particular needs and their wallet.
 Below are a list and synopsis of the blowers available from Echo:

 - PB-265LN- Offers a 25.4cc engine with an "i-30" starting system that makes the pull start a breeze.
 The gas tank only holds 21 fl oz of fuel, but that is more than enough for most small jobs.
 The output is 375 cfm at 158 mph and all with a decibel level of 64.
 This blower is very light at only 13.3 lbs.
 The MSRP for the 265LN is $269.99.

-- PB 500H and PB 500T- These two models offer the same engine but one has a hip mounted throttle and the other has a tube mounted throttle.
+- PB 500H and PB 500T- These two models offer the same engine but one has a hip-mounted throttle and the other has a tube-mounted throttle.
 They have a 50.8cc engine and the fuel cell holds 51.8 fl oz.
 Output on the PB 500s is 465 cfm at 195 mph.
 These models are slightly louder but still only 70 dB and they weigh 23 lbs.
-The MSRP for the PB 500's are $329.99.
+The MSRP for the PB 500's is $329.99.

 - PB 580H and PB 580T- Another hip/tube-mounted throttle pair, the 580's have a 58.2cc engine that puts out 510 cfm at 210 mph.
 These models will hold 62 fl oz of fuel and weight just under 23 lbs.
 The noise level is the same for these models at 70 dB and their MSRP is also $329.99.